-As required by Federal Law, Brooklyn College Public Safety maintains a daily crime log that records by the date the crime was reported, whether they are Clery classified or not, any crime that occurred on campus, on a non-campus building or public property adjacent to the campus, or within the patrol jurisdiction of the campus Public Safety Department.
+As required by Federal Law, Brooklyn College Public Safety maintains a daily crime log that records by date all the crimes that have been reported, whether they are Clery classified or not, that occurred on campus, in a non-campus building on public property adjacent to the campus, or within the patrol jurisdiction of the campus Public Safety Department.
 This crime log is open to the public for viewing and contains all crimes occurring as described above for a period of 60 (sixty) days.
-Arrangements for viewing of the crime log can be made by contacting the Director of Public Safety at 718-951-5511 - 0202 Ingersoll Hall.
+Arrangements for viewing of the crime log can be made by contacting the Director of Public Safety at 718-951-5511-0202 Ingersoll Hall.